 Endometrial Cancer

-Endometrial cancer (also known as uterine cancer) is a disease in which malignant cells form in the tissues of the endometrium – the lining of the uterus.
-The uterus is a 3-inch-long, hollow, muscular organ in a woman’s pelvis where a fetus grows.
+Endometrial cancer (also known as uterine cancer) is a disease in which malignant cells form in the tissues of the endometrium—the lining of the uterus.
+The uterus is a hollow, muscular organ in a woman’s pelvis where a fetus grows.

-Obesity, high blood pressure, and diabetes may increase the risk of endometrial cancer.
-Endometrial cancer may develop in breast cancer patients who have been treated with tamoxifen.
-A patient taking this drug should have a pelvic exam every year and report any vaginal bleeding (other than menstrual bleeding) as soon as possible.
-Also women taking estrogen alone have an increased risk of endometrial cancer.
+Obesity, metabolic syndrome, and type 2 diabetes may increase the risk of endometrial cancer.
+Endometrial cancer may develop in individuals taking tamoxifen to treat or prevent breast cancer.
+A patient taking this drug who has any vaginal bleeding (other than menstrual bleeding) should have a follow-up pelvic exam and a biopsy of the endometrial lining, if needed.
+Women who are taking estrogen alone—without progesterone—also have an increased risk of endometrial cancer.

-Some 67,880 women in the United States are expected to be diagnosed with endometrial cancer and nearly 13,250 will die of the disease in 2024, according to estimates by the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program.
-The five-year survival rate is 80.8 percent.
+About 69,120 women in the United States were estimated to be diagnosed with endometrial cancer in 2025, and around 13,860 were estimated to die of the disease, according to estimates by the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program.
+The five-year relative survival rate is 81.1%.

-Cancer of the endometrium is different from cancer of the muscle of the uterus, which is called sarcoma of the uterus.
+Cancer of the endometrium is different from cancer of the muscle of the uterus, which is called uterine sarcoma.

 Endometrial Cancer Prevention (PDQ®) Endometrial Cancer Screening (PDQ®) Endometrial Cancer Treatment (PDQ®)Source: National Cancer Institute